 BBC’s Radio 1 has its “Live Lounge” and Australia’s Triple J has its “Like A Version”.
 You might have heard about the British radio series but I bet you had no clue a similar Aussie thing existed.
 Let me change that.

 Part 4 OF “AM I EVER GONNA SEE YOUR FACE AGAIN?”
-A RANDOM COLLECTION OF UNKNOWINGLY OBVIOUS FACTS ABOUT AUSTRALIAN MUSIC SCENE
+A RANDOM COLLECTION OF UNKNOWINGLY OBVIOUS FACTS ABOUT THE AUSTRALIAN MUSIC SCENE

 Both “Live Lounge” and “Like A Version” (LAV) are radio segments, based pretty much on the same concept.
 Local and international music acts that happen to be in town are invited to the studio (or elsewhere, sometimes) to play two songs: their own one (most likely promoting their current album or tour) and a cover.
 Very straightforward, right?
 Yet, both programs are super famous in their respective countries precisely because of those creative renditions.
 Musos really go out of their way to make the tracks they’re covering their own.
 It’s also because of the acoustic/unplugged setting and the intimacy of the studios – all of those factors contribute to the good banter and general chilled vibe that, in turn, reflect on the sessions’ music quality.